-Applicants selected for interview are required to complete a supplemental application.
-Information on accessing the application will be provided at the time such an applicant is invited to interview.
-No fee is associated with the Supplemental Application.
+All applicants are required to complete a supplemental application.
+Information on accessing the application will be provided by the Admissions Office following receipt of an applicant's application from PharmCAS.
+A non-refundable fee \$50 is associated with the Supplemental Application.